-Car reviews from other car owners are also a great source of honest information – better to know in advance that engine noise is an issue, or those back seats don’t fit teenagers, let alone full size adults.
+Car reviews from other car owners are also a great source of honest information.
+It is better to know in advance that engine noise is an issue, or that those back seats don’t fit teenagers or full size adults.
 Here are some reputable sites for checking out consumer reviews:

 Unlike some other large purchases, it’s important to understand that cars are not investments.
-Few vehicles hold their value, so when you purchase a vehicle, it is unlikely that you will recoup your investment unless you’re selling it very soon after purchase.
-It’s also a large purchase.
+When you purchase a vehicle, they do not usually hold their value.
+You are unlikely to recoup your investment unless you’re selling it very soon after purchase.
 For many people, their car is one of their largest assets after their family home.

-It’s an important asset too.
 Cars enable people to conduct essential travel – to work, get their children to school, purchase essential goods and so on.
-They are also a way to connect with family and friends, allowing you the freedom to socialise and support others you care about.
+Our vehicles are also a way to connect with family and friends.
+They allow us the freedom to socialise and support others we care about too.

-The most important thing to consider is that a car purchase is usually a large upfront cost, but also has many ongoing costs too – fuel, parking, insurance, licensing and maintenance, to name a few!
+A car purchase is usually a large upfront cost, but they also have many ongoing costs too.
+You’ll need to cost out fuel, parking, insurance, licensing and maintenance.

 Buying a car privately or buying from a car dealer?

-When buying a second-hand car, there are generally two ways you can go – purchase privately from another car owner, or purchase through a car dealer.
+When buying a second-hand car, there are generally two finance options.
+You can purchase privately from another car owner, or purchase through a car dealer.

 Private car purchase

 People buying privately often do so as they feel they can get a better ‘deal’.
-It’s helpful to keep in mind that these vehicles don’t have to have current WOF’s and registration, and you’re relying on the current owner to provide information about the vehicle’s history.
-You are also relying on them fronting up about any finance that might be owed on the vehicle.
+Be aware that privately sold vehicles don’t have to have current WOF’s and registration.
+You also rely on the current owner to provide information about the vehicle’s history.
+You also need them to be up front about any outstanding car finance on the vehicle.

 Dealership car purchase